Darxo/Hardened/README.md

 # Known Issues:

+- Map Seeds for Vanilla or Reforged are unlikely to work the same under Hardened
 - Loading a game after getting attacked allows you to turn around an ambush into a regular fight

 # Compatibility